 There are unfortunate cases where a spouse fights a well-prepared prenuptial agreement meeting all legal requirements in an attempt to obtain additional assets.
 A spouse cannot propose voiding a prenuptial agreement on the sole basis that they now want additional assets; there must be a legal reason the agreement should not hold up in court.

 As a prenuptial agreement lawyer in Monmouth County can explain, there sometimes is a very clear reason why the prenuptial agreement cannot be sustained (such as written formalities were not completed) , but in other cases the reason may be complex (such as that the agreement is unconscionable or assets were hidden), so it is important to find an experienced divorce lawyer to analyze your agreement.
 There may even be some cases where a proper modification benefits both spouses.

 SEE ALSO: MODIFICATION OF FAMILY LAW ORDERS

 Whether you are the spouse defending the prenuptial agreement or the spouse fighting its terms, the well-practiced NJ divorce attorneys at Goldstein Law Group are prepared to fight your case.
 We will analyze your prenuptial agreement and discuss with you the circumstances surrounding it to determine whether the agreement should be enforced.
-Through years of experience, we know the best arguments to present in court for both sides of the case.Contact Goldstein Law Group for a Complimentary Consultation
+Through years of experience, we know the best arguments to present in court for both sides of the case.Contact Goldstein Law Group for a free 10-minute case evaluation

 The divorce lawyers at Goldstein Law Group are prepared to help you with your prenuptial agreement, whether that means drafting, fighting, or defending the legal document.
 Please contact us today to put our assertiveness to work on your case.
-To schedule a complimentary initial consultation with a prenuptial agreement attorney in Monmouth County, please call (732) 967-6777 or fill out our contact form.
+To schedule a free 10-minute case evaluation with a prenuptial agreement attorney in Monmouth County, please call (732) 967-6777 or fill out our contact form.